Time is a shapeshifter at Mission San Juan Bautista.

 Plan a visit to Mission San Juan Bautista

-Lodging options within San Juan Bautista are limited.
-However, it would be an interesting place to spend the night (the historic district feels like it would be haunted), so it is worth checking TripAdvisor and Airbnb (affiliate links) to see what is available in the area
+This would be an interesting place to spend the night (the historic district feels a little haunted), but lodging options within the town are pretty limited.
+However, there are a couple, so it is worth checking TripAdvisor and Airbnb (affiliate links) to see what is available in the area.

-Using my TripAdvisor link may generate a small commission for me at no charge to you.
-If you are new to Airbnb, using my link to book your accommodation may save you $40 on your first booking and give me a greatly appreciated $20 credit for my next stay.
-I check both companies whenever I travel.
+(Using this TripAdvisor link may provide a small commission to me at no charge to you.
+If you don’t already have an Airbnb account, using this link will save you $40 on your first booking and provide me with a $20 credit.)